Have you thought about Counselling and Psychotherapy but are not sure what to expect?

 As a therapist, I will never tell you what to do, but I may offer suggestions about possible solutions.
 I may also ask questions to help you to identify your goals and aspirations.
 How you respond is totally up to you.

 We may spend some time sitting quietly, as you process your thoughts and sensations.
 This is OK, we don’t always need to be talking.
 In fact, I may ask you to sit with a sensation, and gently observe your body’s response.
 From here, we may carefully unfold whatever is arising for you.

 The aim of therapy is to help you to grow in awareness and understanding.
 This may take time, and is unlikely to be resolved in a single session.
 Quick “fixes” are rare, and change can take a little while to become part of your everyday life.
 The good news is that you are worth it.

-If you think I might be able to help you, please give me a call on 0474 095 432.
-We can have a chat, and arrange a time to meet up.
+If you think I might be able to help you, please give me a call on 0474 095 432 for a free 15 minute chat.
+You can introduce yourself, and we can arrange a time to meet up.